draddo11/100-days-of-code/r2-log.md

 ## R2D21
  Got back on track with react wit a 2 hr crash course/project from mosh and a js for react developers from him ,also did a part of js from brad channel
+## R2D22
+Made some massive progress with the video from mosh the preoject looks simple on the suface but got a lot of moving parts under the hood.enjoyint the video so far